-Sergeant Banning is the managing director of D∙Prep Inc .
+Sergeant Banning is the President & CEO of D∙Prep Inc .

 Sergeant Elmo Banning is veteran officer with the Sacramento City Police Department.
 During his 28 year career he was assigned to a variety of positions.
 He served for over 10 years in the Patrol/Field Operations Division as an Officer and a Sergeant.
 He has an extensive investigative background and served over 18 years in the Detective Division, 13 of which as a supervisor in the Narcotic’s Division.

 He has attended several specialized schools over the years and is a graduate of the United States Drug Enforcement Administration’s, Drug Unit Commanders Academy, located in Quantico, Virginia.
 The California Narcotic Officers’ Association has recognized him twice as the “Narcotic Officer of the Year”.

 Sergeant Banning has been certified by the University of California at Davis to instruct Department of Homeland Security courses and is a certificated instructor for the California Commission on Peace Officers Standards and Training.

 Sergeant Banning instructed at the California State Department of Justice’s Advanced Training Center for over 17 years.
 Sergeant Banning instructed for a number of years at the Regional Counter-Drug Training Academy located at the Meridian Naval Air Station in Mississippi.
 Sergeant Banning is an adjunct instructor for Humboldt State University and for the State Center Community College District located in Fresno, Ca

 Sergeant Banning presents DPrep’s Critical Incident Response Courses a national level and has taught throughout the entire United States.

 In October of 2010, Sergeant Banning was selected to serve as an Advisory Committee Member to the California Commission on Peace Officers Standards and Training and continues to serve in that capacity.